 It’s fair to say that Lance Armstrong’s had a better run of weeks than the last few.
-This was a point he made in his speech this week when he quit as the Chairman of the Livestrong Foundation.
+This was a point he made in the final Lance Armstrong speech this week when he quit as the Chairman of the Livestrong Foundation.

 In the speech he also pointed out that he’s also had worse times than right now.
 A clear and obvious reference to the time when he was a cancer patient.